Fashion Week (album)

-Fashion Week is an instrumental "soundtrack" album by experimental hip hop group Death Grips.
+Fashion Week is an instrumental album by experimental hip hop group Death Grips.
 It was self-released, available for free, on January 4, 2015, via Third Worlds, without any prior announcement.
 It was the band's first release after their supposed disbandment in 2014, and also the first release to not feature vocals from frontman MC Ride, which was a major factor in its mixed-to-positive critical reception.

 Fashion Week was released on vinyl as the first LP in a 2LP package alongside Death Grips' instrumental EP Interview 2016 for Record Store Day 2016.

 Background

 Fashion Week was described by the group as a "soundtrack."
 A leaked .ZIP file was shared via Reddit in late-2014, containing 6 tracks from the album and 2 unreleased tracks, but was initially dismissed by fans as fake.
 The song titles, follow as: "Runway J", "Runway E" and so on; acrostically spelling out the phrase "JENNY DEATH WHEN", in reference to the clamor surrounding the upcoming second disc (Jenny Death) of The Powers That B, which was eventually released two months later.

 The album art features an image of artist Sua Yoo, who designed the band's cover art for The Money Store, sitting in a large chair located at the Silver Legacy Resort & Casino in Reno, Nevada.